giellalt/lang-hdn/hdn.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/symbols.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/symbols.lexc)</small>Proper noun inflection
-Northern Haida nouns can inflect for definiteness, reflexive possession and plurality.

-Does Rfx override Pl, or other way around?

-Need to make Massett dialect -ee versions for Indec ending in -aay
+The Northern Haida language proper nouns inflect in the same cases as regular nouns, but with a colon (ʼ:ʼ) as separator.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/nouns.lexc)</small>Adjective inflection
-The Northern Haida language adjectives compare.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/adjectives.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/propernouns.lexc)</small>
 Northern Haida verb affixes